ret2desync/SharpShellCodeExecutor/README.md

 ## How to run

-Run the executeable and optionally specify the following arguments to specify the memory allocation, write and execution method.
+Run the executeable and optionally specify the following arguments to specify the memory allocation, write, and execution method.
 ```
 ShellCodeExecutor.exe -h
 ShellCodeExecutor.exe: Executes shellcode stored in shellCode variable within the same process, allows specifying the memory allocation, shellcode writing method and shellcode execution method